prestonharberts/bib/Bible/rev16.md

 Then the third angel poured out his bowl on the rivers and the springs of water, and they turned into blood.
 ###### 5
 Now I heard the angel of the waters saying:
->  “ You are just—the one who is and who was,
+> “You are just—the one who is and who was,
->  “ The Holy One—because you have passed these judgments,
+> “The Holy One—because you have passed these judgments,
 ###### 6
->  “ Because they poured out the blood of your saints and prophets,
+> “Because they poured out the blood of your saints and prophets,
->  “ So you have given them blood to drink.
+> “So you have given them blood to drink.
 They got what they deserved!”
 ###### 7
 Then I heard the altar reply, “Yes, Lord God, the All-Powerful, your judgments are true and just!”
 ###### ¶ 8